 Protein: 7 grams in ½ cup (canned)

 Eating beans on the regular might as well be a prerequisite for a plant-based diet.
 Not only are canned black beans inexpensive, but they also contribute 10 percent of your daily iron and 25 percent of your daily fiber to your diet.
 For less than $1 a can, beans can be the star of tacos, quesadillas, salads, soups, burgers, or dips.

 Chances are you’ve never cooked amaranth.
 But you should, since this tiny, gluten-

-free grain is packed with almost 30% of your daily fiber and 20% of your daily iron.
+free grain is packed with almost 30 percent of your daily fiber and 20 percent of your daily iron.
 Cook it like a traditional grain to yield a soft, porridge-like texture.
 Many people add amaranth to other a hot breakfast cereal mixture, like oats and quinoa.
 It also pops like popcorn.
 Toss it in a pot with some oil and wait for it to pop up into a nutritious snack.

 For more great sources of protein, check out The Beet's Top 20 Vegetables that Pack the Most Protein Per Serving, And don't miss The Beet's stories on Best Legumes with the HIghest Protein, Best Nuts with the Most Protein and Best Seeds with the Most Protein.
 You won't believe how much protein broccoli has!

 Protein: 5 grams in ⅔ cup